xolvio/meteor-coverage/README.md

     }
 ```

-You can now use velocity as usual and you'll get coverage reports placed in `<base_url>/coverage/index.html`
+You can now use velocity as usual and you'll get coverage reports if you go to `<base_url>/coverage`

 #### Example app